denkoul/Cpp-ppm-picture-filters/readme.md

 |FilterBlur|blur|N|
 |FilterLaplace|laplace|NULL|

+*Notice: This is the whole Visual Studio Project.
+I recommend opening it using the .sln file.

 ## How to run the program
-1. Run cmd on the folder the .exe is located (needs compilation first).
+1. Run cmd on the folder the .exe is located (Release folder).
 2. On cmd enter the following: filter -f [Filter ID #1][Parameters] ... -f[Filter ID #k][Parameters][filename]
 (example: > filter -f gamma 2.0 -f gamma 0.5 image01.ppm)